-Usually, we make traditional Resurrection Rolls, which are rolls baked with marshmallows inside.
+For extra fun at Easter, we like to make surprise rainbow resurrection rolls!
+These are rolls made with marshmallows in the middle.
 When the marshmallow melts away, and “empty tomb” is left in the middle of the roll, which is a fun way to bring religion into Easter for kids.
 Last year, we spiced it up a little and made rainbow resurrection rolls!
+You can find all of my holy week food ideas for kids here.

 I love all the cute peep stuff you see floating around this time of year!
 They are so colorful and fun!